Juris Doctor (JD)

 Notifications from the Office of Law Admission

 Applicants will be contacted via email, phone, regular mail or SMS, as needed throughout the application process.
 Please note that electronic communication is the primary communication method used by the Office of Law Admission.
 Therefore, it is imperative that applicants provide contact information that will be valid between September and August.
 Applicants should plan to update their contact information to ensure that they are receiving all notifications and announcements from the law school.
-All mailed correspondence will be sent to the current address as noted in the application.
+All mailed correspondence will be sent to the permanent address as noted in the application.

 Emergency contact information is vital to the health and safety of the students of Samford University and Cumberland School of Law.
 The information provided for parents and next of kin must be accurate and current.
 This information will be used only by authorized Samford University personnel and only in case of emergency.